influxdata/docs-v2/content/influxdb/v2/install/upgrade/v1-to-v2/automatic-upgrade.md

-If you upgrade with `auth-enabled = false`, the upgrade may appear complete, but client requests to InfluxDB {{< current-version >}} may be silently ignored (you won't see a notification the request was denied).
+If you upgrade with `auth-enabled = false`, the upgrade may appear complete, but client requests to InfluxDB {{< current-version >}} may be silently ignored (you won't see a notification that the request was denied).

 ### In-memory indexing option